 Is the CFP designation important?

 In an industry where virtually anyone can call themselves a “financial advisor”, narrowing your search to those with a CFP or CFA credential is a good starting point.
 These designations suggest a commitment to the field based on experience, and enough proficiency to pass a qualifying exam.
 But don’t give this more weight than it deserves—no professional credential or job title can guarantee the quality of an advisor’s services or ensure that your needs will be met.
-Many who tout the CFP or CFA designation are commissioned or fee-based.
+Most of those who tout the CFP, CFA or even the CPA designation are commissioned or fee-based.
 These salespeople are paid based on what they sell rather than the quality of the advice they provide.
 Furthermore, in every field including the financial services industry there are providers with a wide range of skill-levels.
 Only your due diligence will help you determine the caliber of the advisor you select.

 Why should I choose a Fee-Only Fiduciary?